restondarius/csharp/README.md

 ## Introduction

-This repository serves as a showcase of my C# programming journey.
+This repository serves as a showcase of my python programming journey.
 Whether you're a beginner seeking examples or an experienced developer interested in exploring C# further, you'll find something useful here.

 Each project folder contains its own README with detailed information about the project, including its purpose, features, and instructions on how to run it.

 ## Exercises

 In addition to projects, this repository also includes various C# exercises.
-These exercises cover different aspects of C# programming, from basic syntax to advanced topics like object-oriented programming and asynchronous programming.
+These exercises cover different aspects of python programming, from basic syntax to advanced topics like object-oriented programming and asynchronous programming.

 ## Getting Started